Coalición Floresta Logo Coalición Floresta Search Buscar

 Articles

-in the entirety of the text - Complete Text of Norm 012 Directive for the organization of the necessary prevention efforts to address the situation of excess rainfall in the Northern Caribbean and Southern Caribbean Regions of the country Complete Text of record: FD37B Nº 012-MP THE PRESIDENT OF THE REPUBLIC In exercise of the powers established in Articles 130 of the Political Constitution; 1, 26 subsection b), 99, and 100 of the General Law of Public Administration.
+Complete text of Standard 012 Guideline for the organization of the prevention efforts necessary to address the situation of excess rainfall in the North Caribbean and South Caribbean Regions of the country Complete text of record: FD37B No. 012-MP THE PRESIDENT OF THE REPUBLIC In use of the powers established in articles 130 of the Political Constitution; 1, 26 subsection b), 99 and 100 of the General Law on Public Administration.

-I.—That the State has among its missions the prevention of risks that may affect it or affect its population and that it must carry out preventive work aimed at preventing people and property from suffering damage due to a disaster:
+I.That the State has among its missions the prevention of risks that may affect it or affect its population and that it must carry out a preventive effort aimed at preventing people and property from suffering damage due to a disaster:

-II.—That while emergency situations cannot be avoided, it is possible to mitigate their effects, for which preventive work is required, since no Public Administration can prevent a public calamity from occurring, but it can be held responsible for not foreseeing the consequences that such a calamity may generate.
+II.That although emergency situations cannot be avoided, it is possible to mitigate their effects, for which prevention efforts are required, since no Public Administration can prevent a public calamity from occurring, but it can be held responsible for not foreseeing the consequences that calamity may generate.

-III.—The Constitutional Chamber, in Resolution N° 3410-92 of 2:05 p.m. on November 10, 1992, expressly referred to the prevention efforts incumbent upon the State and its competent bodies in the following terms:
+III.The Constitutional Chamber, in resolution No. 3410-92 of 2:05 p.m. on November 10, 1992, expressly referred to the prevention efforts incumbent upon the State and its competent bodies in the following terms:

-"Projects undertaken to promote physical, technical, and educational systems for the prevention of natural disasters form an integral part of the State's function and, therefore, may continue to be developed within the National Emergency Commission, but under the ordinary procedures of the legal system, except for those already carried out and which fall under the concept of good faith contracting or activities, in the terms of this judgment."
-IV.—That the National Emergency and Risk Prevention Law Nº 8488 establishes the following on this matter:
+"Projects undertaken to promote physical, technical, and educational systems for the prevention of natural disasters form an integral part of the State's function and, therefore, may continue to be developed within the National Emergency Commission, but under the ordinary procedures of the legal system, except for those already carried out and which fall under the concept of contracts or activities in good faith, in the terms of this judgment."

 Considering: